 Odysseus poked his head in and saw what looked more like a greenhouse than a bedroom.
 The minotaur was sat at a desk beside the bed.
 The desk, the top of the wardrobe, and most of the other surfaces in the room were covered in plants, the likes of which Odysseus had never seen or heard of before.

 "Huh.
 I've never seen a starship with a garden," remarked Odysseus.

 Dorian followed Odysseus' pointing finger to a shelf where a dome-shaped glass case protected a glowing orange flower.
-The golden light dancing on its petals made it look at first glance like it was burning.
+The golden light danced on its petals and made it look at first glance like it was burning.
 "Oh, the phoenix flower.
 That's because it's the only one that was made with a purpose in mind.
 Long story."

 "Anyway," Gwen interrupted, directing Odysseus across the hall.
 "This is Red's room."

 "Really?
 The robot has their own room?
 I thought they'd just need a cupboard with a power socket."

 "Well, they've got to put their record collection somewhere.
 Speaking of which, general storage is through that door and just opposite is the bathroom.
 Don't get them confused.
 I've already had to clean piss off the spare bulbs once."

 Odysseus opened his mouth and to speak.